Urushi-cordovan Pen Case

 During the development of this pen case, I was impressed by two things about deerskin.
 One is its amazing strength and the other is its comfortable touch.

-As for strength, there was an episode like this: During a meeting with Mr. Mitsuhashi, he made a few centimeters cut from the edge of a deerskin sheet with scissors before handing it to me and he asked me to try to tear it by hand from the cut.
+During a meeting with Mr. Mitsuhashi, he made a few centimeters cut from the edge of a deerskin sheet with scissors before handing it to me and he asked me to try to tear it by hand from the cut.
 I thought the deerskin would tear easily because it already had the cut.
 However, no matter how hard I tried, the deerskin didn't tear at all.
 I was so surprised by its toughness, which seemed to contradict the moist, soft, and supple felt in my hands.

 Regarding the other point, the texture, I was moved again when I touched the prototype.
 The sides, and back of the lid, which you always touch when you put the pen in and take it out, give you a very comfortable feel.
 Of course, in terms of functionality, I was convinced that deerskin was the best choice in terms of the softness that is gentle on the pen and the moderate friction that envelops the pen.
 It is not a tight fit, but it has a grip that will not slip off even if it is not clipped.